 Procurement Technical Assistance Center (PTAC)

 The NJIT Procurement Technical Assistance Center (PTAC) provides contractual and technical assistance to small-established New Jersey businesses interested in marketing their products, services to federal, state and local governments.
-The center operates under a cost sharing cooperative agreement between the Department of defense and New Jersey Institute of Technology.
+The center operates under a cost sharing cooperative agreement between the Department of Defense and New Jersey Institute of Technology.
 (973) 596-3105

 Rowan Innovation Venture Fund